-The clarification we’re talking about is a biological reaction between proteins, triggered by changes in temperature or pH.
+The clarification we’re talking about with cocktails is a biological reaction between proteins, triggered by changes in temperature or pH.
 Take the consomme example – to clarify consomme, protein-rich egg white is added to the broth and slowly heated up.
 After some time, the rising temperature causes the proteins to start binding together and rising to the top of the pot.
-As the proteins bind, they also trap impurities – tiny particles of fat, vegetables, and spices.
+As the proteins bind, they also trap impurities – tiny particles of fat and spices.
 This “froth” at the top of the pot can then be scooped out, leaving a clear broth behind.

 Now, when we clarify cocktails and punches, we’re using completely different ingredients than a consomme chef.
 Cooked eggs might not be part of the flavor profile you’re trying out.
 That’s ok.
 We can use other high-protein ingredients to clarify cocktails – cow’s milk being the most common.